 After using ConvertKit for some time, I realized it is specifically designed for professional bloggers and writers who are interested in selling books.
-The templates are not like others that are focused on promoting online stores, sales and marketing.
+The templates are not like others that are focused on promoting online stores, sales, and marketing.

 You will love these templates because they come in plain text and simple HTML.
 Another interesting part is that you can easily move your mailing list from other tools like MailChimp to ConvertKit without any issues.

 With ConvertKit, you can host landing pages and create auto-responder series that allows you to send a series of emails to new subscribers automatically.
-Email subscribers can be segmented meaning you can target subscribers based on their interest.
+Email subscribers can be segmented meaning you can target subscribers based on their interests.
 This helps in driving engagement because of the increased level of open rates and click-through.

 Email automation is easy to use and powerful too.
-You can set up several triggers and actions to know what happens real-time when someone clicks your newsletter.
+You can set up several triggers and actions to know what happens in real-time when someone clicks your newsletter.

 ConvertKit Pricing & Packages

-ConvertKit comes in three plans – Free, Creator and Creator Pro.
+ConvertKit comes in three plans – Free, Creator, and Creator Pro.
 It has a 14-day free trial period.